see7e/programming-studies/Docs/101_code_concepts.md

 ### `Machine Code`

-As a developer when you write code in a `programming language` it will eventually be converted into *machine code* which is a *binary* format that can be decoded and executed by the `CPU` the Command Proccessing Unit.
+As a developer when you write code in a `programming language` it will eventually be converted into *machine code* which is a *binary* format that can be decoded and executed by the `CPU` the Command Processing Unit.

 ### `RAM`

-What it doesn't do though is store data for your applications for that computers have Random Access Memory or *RAM* it's like a neighborhood and inside of every house lives a *byte* every location has a `memory address` which the *CPU* can read and write to.
+What it doesn't do though is store data for your applications for that computers have Random Access Memory or *RAM* it's like a neighbourhood and inside of every house lives a *byte* every location has a `memory address` which the *CPU* can read and write to.

 You can think of the *CPU* and *RAM* as the brain of the computer.